Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Queen Anne’s Lace is related to carrots, but is not the ancestor of the domesticated carrots that we eat as some sources claim.
 Garden carrots are actually a cultivar of a sub-species, Daucus carota subsp.
 Sativus.
 Queen Anne’s Lace roots are edible and taste of carrots, but they are much smaller and skinnier.
 The roots are usually consumed when they are young, during the first year of the plant’s life.
 After that, it becomes very woody and tasteless.
 The long taproot enables the plant to tolerate periods of dryness.

 After the flowers have been pollinated, they fold in on themselves to protect the developing seeds.
 Once the seeds are completely matured, the folded flowers dry out and detach from the plants to be blown around the landscape like tumbleweeds spreading the seeds.
+The seeds have bristly hairs on them which readily attach to the fur of passing animals who transport them to new areas.
+The seeds germinate all during the growing season.

 Queen Anne’s Lace has been used medicinally in the past, but the danger from mistaking poison hemlock for this useful weed should discourage anyone from trying to use it for modern remedies.